Danack/Bristolian/docs/explanations/monitoring_officer_problem.md

 The 'clarification' came after a member of the public contact BCC's Chief Executive.
 It is entirely possible the Monitoring Officer made an honest mistake in understanding the law.

+### The M.O. mislead the chair of the V&E committee multiple times to avoid Public Forum

+*TODO* add video.

 ### No complaints have made it past the Monitoring Officer's gatekeeping

 > The Council consults an independent person to provide advice on the assessment of